The Daily Kanban Stand-uporiginally written by Neel Lakshminarayan

 Our summary and key takeaways

 In Scrum, teams hold a daily scrum meeting ("daily scrum" or "scrum stand-up").
-Once converted from Scrum to Kanban, teams tend to carry on conducting daily stand-up status meetings with the following three - standard for Scrum - questions:
+Once converted from Scrum to Kanban, teams tend to carry on conducting daily stand-up meetings with the following three - standard for Scrum - questions:

 What did I do yesterday?